 "With imaging, we may be able to capture the moment of a workout before too much fatigue and stop before the muscles hurt," says Chen.

-Ultrasound stickers could become portable imaging products that patients could take home from the doctor's office or even buy at a pharmacy.
+Ultrasonic stickers could be made portable imaging that patients could take home from the doctor's office or even purchase from a pharmacy.

-"We envision Band-Aids that will be attached to different locations on the body and communicate with your cellphone, where artificial intelligence algorithms will instantly analyze the images," says Xuanhe Zhao, professor of mechanical engineering, environmental engineering at MIT.
+"We envision Band-Aids that stick to different locations on the body and communicate with your cellphone, where algorithms ς and they will analyze the images directly,” says Xuanhe Zhao, professor of mechanical engineering, environmental engineering at MIT.